Prescription Drugs - How To Safely Save Money

 You can compare prices for many prescription drugs offered through online pharmacies such as Walmart, Drugstore.com, and RxUSA.com.
 You can view online prescription drug prices on Costco's website.
 Costco even offers home delivery for a fee.
 Another online pharmacy, Familymeds.com, also provides prescription drug prices.

 To save money on prescription drugs, consider the following:

 Ask about Discount Prescription Drug Programs.
 Some retailers, such as Walgreens and Kmart, offer discount drug programs for a small annual fee.

 Use the phone.
 If pricing for your prescription drug was not listed on Michigan Drug Prices, you can call pharmacies in your area to comparison shop.
-You can find your local pharmacies, along with their phone numbers and addresses, by entering your zip code or city in the Michigan Drug Prices website.
+You can find your local pharmacies, along with their phone numbers and addresses, by entering your zip code or city in the Michigan Drug Prices website search engine.
 Michigan Drug Prices even gives you a link to directions to the pharmacy using MapQuest.

 Ask your pharmacy to price match or transfer your refillable prescriptions.
 If another pharmacy sells your prescriptions for a lower price, you can take your business to that pharmacy or ask your pharmacist to price match.
 You can ask the pharmacy with the best price to have your prescriptions transferred from your former pharmacy to theirs.
 (For safety reasons, the Attorney General recommends that you fill all of your prescriptions at the same pharmacy.)
 If any pharmacy refuses to give you drug price information, please file a complaint with the Attorney General's office by mailing us at the address listed at the end of this alert or by filling out an online complaint form at the Attorney General's website.

 Ask for a generic.
 Unless your doctor requires you to take a brand named drug, ask your pharmacist if a generic version is available.
 Chances are, unless the drug is relatively new on the market, there will be several cheaper versions of the same drug.
 Ask your pharmacist how many generic versions of your prescription are made, how many generics the pharmacy sells, and the sale price of each generic.
 Once you have this information, comparison shop!